|

 Gricer - slang for an individual with specialist knowledge - are a loose UK collective revolving around multi-instrumentalist and composer David Maleed.
 Occupying a no-man’s land between post-rock and the new young jazz thing, it’s not surprising that the album moves from the opener Slow - the aching walk of a horn through an isolated landscape a la Miles Davis’s Ascenseur Pour L’Echafaud - swiftly on to the metronomic Staccato, like Reich wound by clockwork with a drowning bass swirling down a plughole.
 Some guitar licks here are straight out of Zoot Horn Rollo’s secret volume of unrepeatable motifs from Beefheart’s Lick My Decals Off, Baby, as in Peon and Japan In A Dishpan.
 Others bounce between Sonny Sharrock and Steve Albini, although the riffs have a peculiar tendency to tease or painfully clutch without ever fully emerging into the live mix, as on the unbearably tense Folk.
 Tiles throws an improv party halfway along, forcing me to check the auto-changer for a malfunction.

-Although most of the album is recorded live, Semiconductor Archive or Longtone samples environmental sounds from the Thames in north Greenwich’s industrial area and works them around an
+Although most of the album is recorded live (in the studio), Semiconductor Archive or Longtone samples environmental sounds from the Thames in north Greenwich’s industrial area and works them around an

 A-flat electronic tone, the instrumentation overdubbed separately into layers of pure sound.